JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 - On the New Phrase page, the user goes back to the Phrases page when a new phrase is added.
 There they have the option of clicking an edit or delete button in respect of their phrases.
 Clicking the Edit button brings them to the Edit Phrase page.
     1. "Edit": From Phrases - Edit Phrase
 - On the Edit Phrase page, the user goes back to the Phrases page when a phrase is edited.
 They have the option to continue using the Navbar or to click the Logout link to return to the Login page.
+- When the Logout button in the Navbar is clicked the user returns to the Login page and is no longer logged in.

 The Home page provides a brief overview of the purpose of the site, while the Profile page confirms what the user can do in respect of CRUD functionality, and the information is kept very concise and to the point in order that the user does not feel overwhelmed with information.